 Whether it is demands for payment, threats of CCJ’s or even a Winding Up Petition, creditor pressure can very quickly damage a business, sometimes terminally.
-Swift action should be taken to protect both the business and its Directors.
+Business insolvency advice and swift action should be taken to protect both the business and its Directors.
 Creditors to businesses include:

 - Trade Creditors and Suppliers